jbatson5/SCALE-test/docs/MAVRIC.rst

 An estimate of the expected tally results can be found by using a quick discrete-ordinates calculation.
 This leads to an extension of the CADIS
-method: forward-weighted CADIS (FW-CADIS).**Error!
-Bookmark not defined.** First, a forward S\ :sub:`N` calculation is performed to estimate the expected tally results.
-A total adjoint source is constructed where the adjoint source corresponding to each tally is weighted inversely by those forward tally estimates.
+method: forward-weighted CADIS (FW-CADIS).
+First, a forward S\ :sub:`N` calculation is performed to estimate the expected tally results.
+A total adjoint source is constructed so that the adjoint source corresponding to each tally is weighted inversely by those forward tally estimates.
 Then the standard CADIS approach is used—an importance map (target weight windows) and a biased source are made using the adjoint flux computed from the adjoint